hyperdefined/EzHomes/README.md

 	<a href="https://www.gnu.org/licenses/gpl-3.0"><img src="https://img.shields.io/badge/License-GPLv3-blue.svg" alt="License: GPL v3"></a>
 </p>

-EzHomes is a super simple homes plugin for Spigot/Paper.
-It works on versions 1.16 and above.
-Players can save locations and teleport to them.
+EzHomes is a super simple homes plugin.
+Players can save locations and teleport back to them when they want to.

 ## Features
 * Works like any other home plugin.